cscott/babybird/README.md

 The `babybird` library is a stripped-down "just ES2015" Promise implementation, which passes the Promises/A+ and `test262` test suites.
-It is very competitive with the performance of [`bluebird`], without having to give us standards compliance.
-On the doxbee benchmark running under node 5.1.0, `babybird` is 2.4 times faster than native Promises, 4 times faster than the Promise implementation in [`core-js`], and almost 9 times faster than the Promise
+It is very competitive with the performance of [`bluebird`], without having to give up standards compliance.
+On the `doxbee` benchmark running under node 5.1.0, `babybird` is 2.4 times faster than native Promises, 4 times faster than the Promise implementation in [`core-js`], and almost 9 times faster than the Promise